imjul1an/node-rest-starter/README.md

-# Node-rest-starter generator
+# Node-rest-starter

-Node-rest-starter It is a simple node.js project generator that allows you to get started on developing REST services fast and easy.
+Node-rest-starter - is a simple node.js app skeleton that allows you fast and easy started on developing REST services.
 It's based on well known libs and frameworks such as [Express](https://github.com/strongloop/express), [Mongodb](http://www.mongodb.org/) for developing your endpoints.
 [Mocha](https://github.com/mochajs/mocha) and [Chai](https://github.com/chaijs/chai) for testing purpose.
 [Logentries](https://logentries.com/) is used as a logging service.

 # Getting started